 - A fire extinguisher must be located adjacent to the activity and should be immediately available to the fire watch.
 The individual assigned to fire watch duties should not have other functions to perform and should maintain a constant watchfulness over the operation.

 - Eye protection shall be worn.
 Other persons adjacent to the welding area shall be protected by noncombustible or flameproof screens or shields and shall wear appropriate eye protection.

-- In shops, studios and laboratories use the exhaust ventilation such as snorkel hoods and capture hoods to minimize your exposure to welding fumes.
+- In shops, studios and laboratories use exhaust ventilation such as snorkel hoods and capture hoods to minimize your exposure to welding fumes.
 Contact your supervisor or instructor for instructions on the proper use and limitations of this safety equipment.